COVID-19: How We’re Keeping Our Patients and Staff Safe

 If you feel ill, please call before visiting.
 We’re prepared to provide telehealth services using remote communications technologies.
 We’ve already established a HIPAA-compliant telemedicine system.
 This system allows for continued personal, face-to-face interactions between you and your provider.
-They are private appointments you can make from the comfort of your home using a smartphone, tablet or home computer as early as March 24, 2020.
+They are private appointments you can make from the comfort of your home using a smartphone, tablet or home computer.
 Our telemedicine platform uses Doxy.me software, which you can access from any popular desktop or mobile browser (Safari, Chrome, Edge and Firefox).
 We’ll email detailed connection instructions prior to your scheduled appointment.

 As a reminder, if you have a viral illness or worry you may have been exposed, stay in and give us a call.
 But please do not visit our practice unannounced.
 Only our collective efforts to be responsible can hasten our return to normalcy.